kunalk276/restaurant-review-analysis/README.md

 # 5. Deployment

- I found his video and followed the steps.
-It would be more better to watch his video rather than explaining whole process and there are very few steps.

-Here is the [link](https://restaurant-review-analysis.azurewebsites.net/predict) of the video.
+Here is the you can see the entire project [link](https://restaurant-review-analysis.azurewebsites.net/predict) of the website.

 # 6. Future Work